dgraph-io/dgraph/contrib/config/marketplace/aws/README.md

 Also note the DNS information on Load Balancer description tab, like `xxxxx-Dgrap-XXXXXXXXXXXXX-1111111111.us-east-2.elb.amazonaws.com`, which you'll need to use to access the endpoint once access is enabled.

 Afterward, you can visit the website `http://xxxxx-Dgrap-XXXXXXXXXXXXX-1111111111.us-east-2.elb.amazonaws.com:8000`.
-Once in the DGraph Ratel UI, configure the server connection as: `http://xxxxx-Dgrap-XXXXXXXXXXXXX-1111111111.us-east-2.elb.amazonaws.com:8080`.
+Once in the Dgraph Ratel UI, configure the server connection as: `http://xxxxx-Dgrap-XXXXXXXXXXXXX-1111111111.us-east-2.elb.amazonaws.com:8080`.

 ### **Accessing Systems with SSH**